 When a car is struck from behind, the resulting force pulls its passengers’ skulls back, and then snaps them forward, similar to the cracking of a whip.

 The resulting damage to the neck muscles and vertebrae can be severe.
 Some symptoms of a whiplash injury include:

 Whiplash injuries can sometimes lie dormant for periods of weeks or months, making it difficult to pinpoint exactly when and how they occurred.
 There is no single definite treatment for whiplash, but pain medications and physical therapy can be helpful.

 Because of the serious potential for significant injuries, the first thought that comes to mind when considering a car accident is to wonder if anyone is physically hurt.
 If the accident is serious enough, after all, the likelihood of serious physical injuries, or even death, is fairly high.
-But far too few people consider the emotional and psychological trauma that can also result from car accidents.
+According to the website of Pohl & Berk, LLP, too few people consider the emotional and psychological trauma that can also result from car accidents.